George Gallup Jr.

 George Horace Gallup Jr. (April 9, 1930 – November 21, 2011) was an American pollster, writer and executive at The Gallup Organization, which had been founded by his father, George Gallup.
-Gallup expanded the scope of the Gallup Poll to encompass a wider variety of topics, ranging from the outlook of American young people to religious beliefs.

-Much of Gallup's writings and research focused on religion and spirituality in the United States.
+Gallup expanded the scope of the Gallup Poll to encompass a wider variety of topics, ranging from the outlook of American youth to religious beliefs.
+He also was an author, focusing on religion and spirituality in the United States.
 His works included The Saints Among Us, published in 1992, and The Next American Spirituality, published in 2002.